grantmontgomery/grantcreates2.0/README.md

 <h1 align="center">
 grantcreates.com version 2.0
 </h1>
+##

-Welcome to my digital forge!
-This is my portfolio site displaying different creations that I've made or are in the works.
+<p>Hi I'm Grant and I like to create rad things!
+This is my portfolio and digital forge where I display different creations that I've created or am currently creating.</p>

 <h1>Contents</h1>
 ##